|

 SWCPC 144

-horses; musicians; sheep ranching; Jack Hughes (photographer); and weather.
+parades; horses; musicians; sheep ranching; Jack Hughes (photographer); and

-establish law and order in West Texas as settlers began to arrive after the Civil War.
-It
+to establish law and order in West Texas as settlers began to arrive after the

-exhibits and living history programs, Fort Concho hosts a variety of community activities.
+and living history programs, Fort Concho hosts a variety of community

 Fort Davis, Texas